 Even if your goal isn’t large, saving money is impactful.
 It’s important to be intentional and specific throughout the year.
 One of the best ways to put away the most money you can is to live on a budget.
 Creating a budget allows you to identify expenses you can cut so that more money can be put away.
 Take the time to write down your goals and make them a part of your weekly or monthly budget.
 Make saving money a priority, automatic and intentional.
 In light of the uncertain times we experienced throughout 2020, having a well funded savings account in 2021 will make any future crises less overwhelming.
 For tips on achieving your savings goals, read our Savings blog series.

 Home Ownership Goals

-If 2021 is the year you want to buy a new home, perhaps your first home, there are two goals you should set to put yourself on the right path.
+If this is the year you want to buy a new home, perhaps your first home, there are two goals you should set to put yourself on the right path.
 First, save for a down payment.
 This should be a separate savings goal from your emergency funds, travel funds, etc. Knowing how much to save depends on the type of mortgage you are going to apply for and the price range of homes you will shop for.
 Your second goal should be to educate yourself on the mortgage options and how to create a plan and a budget to get you on the road to homeownership.
 CCCSMD offers Pre-Purchase counseling and Homebuyer Workshops to help you get started today.

 Now is the time make your financial health part of your 2021 new year’s resolutions.
 Creating and living on a budget, trying to build your savings and achieving homeownership aren’t always easy and that’s why CCCSMD is here to help.
 Contact us today to set yourself up to meet your financial goals.